is a series of Puzzle Platformers

-- Endless Game: In some ports of the original Lode Runner, the levels eventually begin repeating themselves (for example, the Commodore 64 cartridge version only has seventeen distinct level layouts), but with faster enemy mooks.
+- Hard Mode Filler: In some ports of the original Lode Runner, the levels eventually begin repeating themselves (for example, the Commodore 64 cartridge version only has seventeen distinct level layouts), but with faster enemy mooks.

 - Jump Physics: Averted.
-The player cannot jump except by falling off a ladder.
+The player cannot jump, only fall.

-- Level Editor: The original Apple II Lode Runner from 1983 had one of the first custom level editors, contributing to the game's popularity.
+- Level Editor: The original Apple II version from 1983 had one of the first custom level editors, contributing to the game's popularity.
 Most ports retained this feature, although in contrast to the Famicom port, the NES port did not allow the player to save custom level data.

 - Nintendo Hard: It's very easy to die in these games.
 In NES Lode Runner, even the first level takes practice.
-Championship Lode Runner is much more difficult due to level designs and requiring to know the enemy AI perfectly.
+Championship Lode Runner is much more difficult since you need to know the enemy AI perfectly.